-“Spice”.
-Spices in general are warming, and help prevent colds.
-How often do we eat spice in our culture?
-Maybe salt and pepper but that’s about it.
-Indian food is always yellow because of Turmeric, which is anti-bacterial, anti-fungal, and anti-inflammatory (sprinkle in rice)!
+Spices, in general, are warming and help prevent colds.
+Indian food is almost always yellow because of Turmeric, which is anti-bacterial, anti-fungal, and anti-inflammatory.

 The sweeter spices – cinnamon, clove, ginger, nutmeg – are often used in dessert dishes around the holidays and this is a GOOD thing.
 According to Ayurveda, spices support digestion and thus help us get rid of what’s called “ama” – extra undigested gook that sits around clogging our channels.

-Finally, “Cookies”.
 Well, need I say more?
-Yes, there’s sugar in these yummy treats….
-I am planning to play around with using dates and maple syrup to sweeten… but for now – at least we’re getting spices into their bodies and ours!
-Enjoy these SUPER easy cookies…
+Yes, there’s sugar in these yummy treats.
+I am planning to play around with using dates and maple syrup to sweeten.
+But, for now, at least we’re getting spices into their bodies and ours!
+Enjoy these SUPER easy gluten free spice cookies…

 Gluten Free Spice Cookies